-This Policy follows the procedure as outlined in the Complaints Policy, a summary of those steps are:
+This policy follows the procedure as outlined in the Complaints Policy, a summary of those steps are:

-- 1. Informal concerns/complaints this should be raised with the SENCO, who will try to resolve the issue. - 2.
-A second informal meeting If the complainant feels dissatisfied with the outcome of discussions with the SENCO, they should ask for an appointment to meet with the Deputy Headteacher. - 3.
+- 1. Informal concerns/complaints this should be raised with the SENCo, who will try to resolve the issue. - 2.
+If the complainant feels dissatisfied with the outcome of discussions with the SENCo, they should ask for an appointment to meet with the Assistant Headteacher. - 3.
+If the complainant feels that a satisfactory outcome has not been achieved with the support of the Assistant Headteacher, then they should ask for an appointment with the Deputy Headteacher. - 4.
 Formal complaint letter to the Headteacher If the complainant feels that the concern/complaint raised has not been resolved through the informal process and they wish to pursue it further the complainant may raise it through the formal procedure.
 To do this the complainant must put their complaint in writing.
 Formal complaints must be in writing, either in a letter, email or on the form at the bottom of this document.
 Support is available for this if needed.
-It should be made clear that it is a formal complaint. - 4.
+It should be made clear that it is a formal complaint. - 5.
 Formal complaints to the Chair of Governors If you are dissatisfied with the outcome of the Headteacher's investigation (Step 3) and feel strongly that you wish to take the matter further, you may make a formal complaint to the Chair of Governors.